ben854719/Secure-Library-Intelligence-System/README.md

  # User Authentication & Encryption:

-- Strong encryption (e.g. AES-256) applied to user profiles and credentials.
+- Strong encryption applies to the user profiles and the credentials.
 - Authorization through username and password prior to library access.
 - Optional support for multi-factor authentication.